What are the different types of knee injections for bone on bone knees

 A 69-year-old female came into our office with pain in both knees.
 She had been previously diagnosed with osteoarthritis, had arthroscopic surgery to both knees eight years earlier, and medial meniscus repair in both knees 15 years earlier.

-The patient received six treatments in both knees with dextrose prolotherapy over a ten-month period.
+The patient received six treatments on both knees with dextrose Prolotherapy over a ten-month period.

 - After the first month of this period, the patient reported uninterrupted sleep, pain intensity of 2/10, resumption of limited golf, and an overall improvement of 50%–55%.